What Is an Adjective? | Definition, Types & Examples

 Participial adjectives

-Participial adjectives look exactly like the past or present participle forms of verbs, which typically end with “-ed,” “-ing,” or “-en.”
+Participial adjectives look exactly like the past participle or present participle forms of verbs, which typically end with “-ed,” “-ing,” or “-en.”

 Proper adjectives